Signs of a Mentally Abusive Relationship

 - A mentally abusive person doesn’t like their victim to have outside friends and family support.

-- In a mentally abusive relationship, they might tell you that they are a liability and try and get you to leave them.
+- In a mentally abusive relationship, they might tell you that they are a liability and try to get you to leave them.

 - A mentally abusive husband or wife will find something wrong with your friends, saying they are only using you or that they really don’t like you.